TheGuinz/disney_reviews_rag/README.md

     }'`
   - Response:<br>
     `{"answer":"Based on the reviews, it seems that two reviewers (Review_ID: 594712008 and Review_ID: 670570869) mentioned that March is a good time to visit Disneyland because of the good weather.
 Another reviewer (Review_ID: 660034324) also mentioned that March was a good time for them.\n\nHowever, one reviewer (Review_ID: 594712008) specifically mentioned that April or May are too hot and not recommended.\n\nSince spring in Hong Kong typically falls in March to May, it can be inferred that visiting Disneyland during this period might be a good idea due to the pleasant weather."}`
 - Reset Requests Counter:
   `curl http://127.0.0.1:8000/reset_counter`

 ## Project Structure
-- `main.py`: The core FastAPI application, including the main API endpoints and middleware.
+- `app/main.py`: The core FastAPI application, including the main API endpoints and middleware.
-- `db_utils.p`y: Contains utility functions for interacting with the SQLite database to manage the request counter.
+- `app/db_utils.p`y: Contains utility functions for interacting with the SQLite database to manage the request counter.
-- `services.py`: Handles the setup of the Retrieval-Augmented Generation (RAG) chain, including loading data, chunking documents, and initializing the Ollama LLM and embeddings.
+- `app/services.py`: Handles the setup of the Retrieval-Augmented Generation (RAG) chain, including loading data, chunking documents, and initializing the Ollama LLM and embeddings.
 - `requirements.txt`: Lists all the necessary Python packages for the project.

+## Testing
+`tests/test_api.py`: Contains the test suite for the FastAPI application.
+- Note: To run the tests, ensure your FastAPI application is running and then execute the following command from the project's root directory:
+`pytest`